 Smartphones still need a hip element to attract buyers and recently launched devices running Android lack that factor, Milanesi said.
 Sales of the Samsung Galaxy 5, the company's iPhone competitor, have been tepid and HTC, which runs Android on its flagship One M8 phone, has suffered from a weakened brand.

 "There is no question that in the Android lineup we have been missing a strong attention-grabbing device," she said.

 Samsung is reportedly preparing to unveil the Galaxy 6 at Mobile World Congress next month, a move that may spark consumer interest.

 The iPhone, however, managed to grab a lot of people's attention during the final three months of 2014.
 Apple sold a record 74.5 million iPhones during its fourth quarter, the company said last week.
 That figure includes iPhone 6 and iPhone 5 sales.

 Apple chipped away at Android internationally, according to Kantar.
-In Europe, Android share dropped by 3.8 percentage points in 2014 to 66.1 percent while Apple's rose by 6.2 percentage points to 24.1 percent.
+In Europe, Android share dropped by 3.8 percentage points in 2014 to 66.1 percent while Apple's rose by 6.2 percentage points to 24.1 per cent.
 Italy was the only European country where Android's market share grew last year.
-Apple also advanced in China, increasing its market share to 21.5 percent in 2014's fourth quarter from 19 percent in year-ago quarter.
+Apple also advanced in China, increasing its market share to 21.5 per cent in 2014's fourth quarter from 19 per cent in the year-ago quarter.

 Join the CIO New Zealand group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.